StephenGoedhart/DesignPatternsSimplified/README.md

 ## 23 Design patterns categorized

-* Item 1
+* #### Creational Design Patterns
+Design patterns that deal with object creation.
+  * #### Factory Method:
+The Factory design pattern instantiates objects based on classes with a common parent class or interface.
+Instantiating such objects in a factory class, we guarantee type dependencies and decrease invalid type errors.
+* #### Abstract Factory:

 * Item 2
   * Item 2a
   * Item 2b

-#### Creational Design Patterns

 Design patterns that deal with object creation.

-#### Factory Method:
-The Factory design pattern instantiates objects based on classes with a common parent class or interface.
-Instantiating such objects in a factory class, we guarantee type dependencies and decrease invalid type errors.

 * Abstract Factory
 * Builder